 the water can be warmer, as water flows over extensive mudflats

-How to swim safely in tidal rivers and estuaries
+Understanding the hazards in tidal rivers and estuaries

-You need to be aware of all hazards and to understand them, and – very importantly – know the local water and how it behaves.
+Be aware of all hazards and to understand them, and – very importantly – know the local water and how it behaves.
 It’s best to tap into local knowledge and to observe the water.
 Talk to sailors, boaters, canoeists and kayakers, anglers and experienced swimmers.

 Be aware of boats, keep away from them, and make sure they can see you, with a bright swim hat and tow float.
 Be aware of the rules of navigation, but adapt to the particular circumstances.
 Some boaters are inexperienced and can be unpredictable.
 The ladders at mooring points should only be used with great caution, and not if boats are around, as boats can approach at speed.